Weight is an aspect of your results, not the total result.

 Here’s what usually happens emotionally on a week-by-week basis when on a weight loss journey:

-Week 2: Stayed the same weight??
+Week 2: Did you stay the same weight?
 WHAT?!
 After all the effort I’ve put in?
 That’s upsetting.

 Week 3: YES!!
 So happy right now!!
 RESULTS!!!
 3lb loss happy days…